 “Rebellion to tyrants is obedience to God.”

 Surrendering a lone opinion to the tyranny of the majority is cowardly.
 Something the Flag of Dixie never represented.
-And Duke family would never approve.
+And the Duke family would never approve.

 Back to Gilligan’s Island